-When necessary, the Company establishes an allowance for impairment that represents its estimate of incurred losses in respect of receivables.
+When necessary, the Company establishes a provision for credit losses that represents its estimate of incurred losses in respect of receivables.
 The main component of this allowance is a specific loss component that relates to individually significant exposures.
 Further, when the Company engages in corporate transactions, it seeks to manage its exposure by ensuring that appropriate recourse is included in such agreements upon the counterparty's failure to meet contractual obligations.
 Management believes that the credit risk with respect to financial instruments included in receivables is minimal.